History of the Jews in Cuba: Before the Cuban Revolution

-Cuban Jewish history possibly begins in 1492 with the arrival of the second expedition of Christopher Columbus to the Americas.
-Columbus was accompanied on that voyage by interpreter Luis de Torres, who may have been a Jewish converso.
+Cuban Jewish history possibly begins in 1492 with the arrival of the first expedition of Christopher Columbus to the Americas.
+Columbus was accompanied on that seminal voyage by interpreter Luis de Torres, who may have been a Spanish Jewish converso and possibly the first Jewish person in the Americas.
 Some Jews fleeing Portuguese-ruled Brazil in the 17th century settled in Cuba and despite inquisitions and persecutions, Jewish merchants based in Cuba engaged in flourishing international trade in the 17th and 18th centuries.
 However, the contemporary Jewish community does not represent a line of continuity with Jews who settled in Cuba in the 17th and 18th centuries.
 It began to form after Cuba gained independence from Spain following the Spanish–American War of 1898.
 At the end of the 19th century, American Jewish businessmen and war veterans began to settle on the island.
 They engaged in import and export as well as sugar and tobacco farming.
 In 1904, they founded Union Hebrew Congregation and in 1906 a Jewish cemetery was established.
 In the early 20th century, Sephardi Jewish immigrants from the Ottoman Empire began to arrive and in 1914, they established their own community organization, Union Hebrea Shevet Achim.
 Most of the Sephardi immigrants arrived poor and turned to peddling or managed to build small businesses.